Health risks of overweight and obese cats

 In general, obesity can reduce your cat's quality of life and life expectancy; it's harder for it to play and move around, and surgical procedures or check-ups become more difficult.

 With extra weight, cats find it difficult to groom themselves, which can lead to skin problems.
-Similarly, extra weight puts pressure on your cat's joints and they can suffer from arthritis.
+Similarly, extra weight puts pressure on your cat's joints, and they can suffer from arthritis.
 Cardiovascular and respiratory systems are also affected, leading to breathlessness and heart problems.

-An overweight or obese cat can also end up struggling with their mental health; rather than running away or hiding when they sense danger, overweight cats aren't able to react quickly and so can't follow their instincts, which can cause them distress.
+An overweight or obese cat can also end up struggling with their mental wellbeing; rather than running away or hiding when they sense danger, overweight cats aren't able to react quickly and so can't follow their instincts, which can cause them distress.

 With the right diet, exercise, and habits, you'll be able to protect your cat from the risks of being overweight or obese.
 To start, speak to your vet who will be able to advise you on the best course of action.

 If you have any concerns about your cat’s health, consult a vet for professional advice.